BlueSpark25/Mobs-Overhaul/README.md

 So far made only for 1.18

-To force mob into a certain variant, name it with the name of the variant.
-Names are case sensitive!
+Mobs can be forced into a certain variant via naming them accordingly, names are case sensitive.

 List: